The Spiritual Battle: the World the Flesh and the Devil

 When you were dead in your transgressions and the uncircumcision of your flesh, He made you alive together with Him, having forgiven us all our transgressions having cancelled out the certificate of debt consisting of decrees against us, which was hostile to us; and He has taken it out of the way, having nailed it to the cross (Colossians 2:13-14).

-Now, because in Christ we have died, been buried, raised up and received His life, sin no longer has power over us and we are no longer its slave.
-Therefore we are able, by God’s power, to resist the desires of the flesh through faith in Him.
-Though our ‘old man or self’ and flesh has been crucified, its power destroyed, the old ways and habits of thinking still remain.
+Because in Christ we have died, been buried, raised up and received His life, sin no longer has power over us and we are no longer its slave.
+We may not feel like sin has no power but it is true according to God’s word.
+Therefore despite how we feel we are able, by God’s power, to resist the desires of the flesh through faith in Him.
+Yet while our ‘old man or self’ and flesh has been crucified, its power destroyed, the old ways and habits of thinking still remain.
 These old habits of thought need to change and we do this through setting our thinking on things of the Spirit and by renewing our minds (Romans 8:5 and 12:2).
-This we do through the word of God.
+We do this through the word of God.

 Put off your old self, which belongs to your former manner of life and is corrupt through deceitful desires and to be renewed in the spirit of your minds and to put on the new self, created after the likeness of God in true righteousness and holiness (Ephesians 4:22-24 ESV).

-It is our new self in Christ which is now our true and living identity initiated and maintained through faith in Him.
+It is our new self in Christ which is now our true and living identity maintained through faith in Him.
 While in this body we will experience an ongoing struggle between the flesh and the new self in Christ.
 But victory is assured through what Christ has already done for us at the cross.
-And remember this: the old self is crucified, dead and buried but the new self is alive, created after the image of God and being renewed day by day.
-And on the day of Christ, our corruptible body of flesh will be transformed into one which can never be corrupted.
+Remember this: the old self is crucified, dead and buried but the new self is alive, created after the image of God and being renewed day by day.
+On the day of Christ, our corruptible body of flesh will be transformed into one which can never be corrupted.
 Then our battle with the flesh will have ended.
-Therefore we can have great confidence and hope.
+Therefore we can always have great confidence and hope.

 Satan